FrankN88/MS2_University-Research-Group/TESTING.md

         4. The logo image on the top left of each page leads users back to the home page.
 Click [here](place_picture/gif_here)
         5. The footer menu is easy to use with appropriate icons for easy identification.
 Click [here](place_picture/gif_here)

-    3. As a first time visitor, I want to easily navigate to the research group's social links in order to keep up with the latest news and features.
+    3. As a First Time Visitor, I want to find the main areas of the research group.
+I also want to locate their social media links to see their followings on social media in order to be updated about their latest releases.
         1. The social media links are located in the footer together with the group's contacts.
 Click [here](place_picture/gif_here)
         2. Social media links and contacts always adapt responsively in order to be clicked without any difficulty on any device.
 Click [here](place_picture/gif_here)
         3. The email and phone number in the footer contain a link to facilitate communication with the research group.
 Click [here](place_picture/gif_here)